merhay/test-technical-assessments/Android/README.md

 ```bash
 cd Android
 ```
-## Running the tests
+## Running the UI tests
-- Make sure the required Android virtual or physical device is connected
+- Testing requires an Android virtual or physical device to be connected

 ### Using Android Studio
-- Run the UI tests using the `Run` button in Android Studio
+- Run the UI tests using the `Run` button in Android Studio (Requires an Android Test Run/Debug configuration)

 ### Using the Command Line
 - **For MacOS/Linux**: